Morris Raphael Cohen: Life and career

 On May 3, 1953, under President Buell G. Gallagher, the City College Library was dedicated to and named for Morris Raphael Cohen.

 Cohen helped, with Professor Salo W. Baron, organize the Conference on Jewish Relations to study modern Jewry scientifically; he also edited its quarterly journal Jewish Social Studies.

+Cohen died on January 28, 1947 in Washington, D.C.

+According to Richard T. Hall, he was buried in Mount Zion Cemetery in Maspeth, New York.